WuLoli/GAEseq/README.md

 13. dropout probability of read nodes to SNP nodes layer
 14. dropout probability of SNP nodes to read nodes layer
 15. dropout probability of dense layer
 16. Which GPU to use represents the GPU you want to use.
-Use (from tensorflow.python.client import device_lib device_lib.list_local_devices()) to check the index of GPUs that are available.
+Use (from tensorflow.python.client import device_lib device_lib.list_local_devices()) to check the index of GPUs that are available.<br/>
 (This is used for viral quasispecies reconstruction)17.
 MEC improvement threshold : 0.09

 Running GAEseq: